-The only place that shows up is in one field on the GSE pre-printed report form, which is used by LENDERS and the GOVERNMENT to track loans made in those places.
+The only place that shows up is in one field on the GSE pre-printed report form, which is used by LENDERS and the GOVERNMENT .
 That particular tract number is auto-populated by the report software we use.
 Census Tract demographic data or specifically mapped census tract locations has NOTHING to do with comp selection.

 Problem is, the spear throwers have latched onto that singular item and are using it like a poison substance on the spear point to eviscerate and poke appraisers.
 It’s the only so-called ‘evidence’ they can claim because they cannot easily re-create neighborhood boundaries determined by the actual appraiser in order to qualify the comps used.

 Appraisers are forbidden from using any racial demographic info from any source in reports.
 We can’t even quote Census data, which is factual information.
 Yet, the spear throwers are trying to convince the public that we need to, or should base appraisals on racial demographics.
 They are also trying to convince people that the Sales Comparison Approach is unworthy of use; but that’s a discussion for another day.

 Well guess what?
 In the Motion to Dismiss the remaining Baltimore lawsuit, the appraiser’s very smart attorney writes this (I added bold type and underline):